clojurewerkz/cassaforte/README.md

  * Target Clojure 1.3.0 and later from the ground up.
  * Integrate with libraries like clojure.data.json and Joda Time.
  * Support URI connections to be friendly to Heroku and other PaaS providers.
- * Learn from other clients like the Java and Ruby ones.

 ## Project Maturity